pmreis/TeslaImprovementBacklog/README.md

 - [ ] Multi-language recognition on voice commands [[4]](#note-4).
 - [ ] Reduce phantom braking in particular cases [[5]](#note-5).
 - [ ] Fix wipers turning on for no apparent reason.
 Seems to be caused by sunlight coming through tree foliage and hitting the windscreen.
-- [ ] Make Enhanced Autopilot and Full Self-Driving available as subscriptions.
+- [ ] Make Enhanced Autopilot and Full Self-Driving available as subscriptions in Europe.
 - [ ] Support for voice commands should be equal on all supported languages [[6]](#note-6).
 - [ ] Switch off the interior lights (both dome and ambient lights) if the car is locked, no one is sitting on the inside and dog/camp mode is inactive.
 - [ ] Add fold/unfold mirrors to the shortcut list of the left scroll wheel.